 - CBD – Indicates where can you legally buy CBD-based products

 - Hemp – Indicates where can you legally buy Hemp-based products

 - THC limit (%) – Indicates the legal maximum THC concentration in products on the market (positive values apply to countries where THC is decriminalized or legalized)

 - Cannabis – Indicates where can you buy Cannabis for recreational purposes

-- Medical – Indicates where can get a prescription for Cannabis derived products
+- Medical – Indicates where you can get a prescription for Cannabis derived products

 Differentiation in medical and recreational use of CBD

 The differences in regulations and laws in force regarding CBD, hemp and cannabis for medical and recreational use varies by country, in terms of its possession, distribution, and cultivation, and how it can be consumed and what medical conditions it can be used for.